 Originally founded as a college student-run radio station in 1952, KVCR FM expanded to television ten years later and became California's pioneering stations for both NPR (National Public Radio) and PBS (Public Broadcasting System).
-KVCR's state-ofthe-art television and radio studios are the finest in the region and provide professional, world-class production opportunities for TV and radio programs.
+KVCR's state-of-the-art television and radio studios are the finest in the region and provide professional, world-class production opportunities for TV and radio programs.

-KVCR TV-FM/FNX is licensed to SBCCD, has a long heritage as a local and southern California jewel, and is one of the District's most valuable assets.
+In addition, KVCR TV-FM and FNX all continue to serve our original educational mission by providing important classroom and intern opportunities for high school and college students, opportunities that help them help prepare for careers in the media, and gain valuable professional-level industry experiences that enhance their education and futures.
+KVCR TV-FM is licensed to SBCCD, has a long heritage as a local and southern California jewel, and is one of the District's most valuable assets.